The Origin of the Feces: Packaging

 The original cover of the album has a close-up of Steele's anus including a feces-scented scratch and sniff square.
 This was changed for the reissue two years later, to a green and black version of the 1493 Michael Wolgemut painting The Dance of Death.
 The album's title is a play on Charles Darwin's On the Origin of Species.
-Metal Hammer included the cover on their list of "50 most hilariously ugly rock and metal album covers ever".
+Metal Hammer included the original cover on their list of "50 most hilariously ugly rock and metal album covers ever".

 Track listing

 All lyrics and music by Peter Steele, except where noted.